-We are changing the way we ship assessment documents to our centres to mark them as 'commercial' goods (rather than 'non-commercial') in line with updated best practice.
+We are changing the way we ship assessment documents to our centres to mark them as 'commercial' goods (rather than 'non-commercial') to make sure we comply with customs requirements.

 We will implement this change, for all current non-commercial consignments, from 15 January 2024.
 This will make sure that shipments we send you, including question papers and other confidential exam materials, are not prevented from entering your country/territory or delayed in customs.